ibm-cloud-docs/databases-for-mysql/README.md

 # Databases for MySQL documentation

-This repo contains documentation for the Databases for MySQL services.
+This repo contains documentation for the Databases for MySQL service.

-## Contacts for this repo
+## Contact for this repo

 - Andrea Lang: ANDREAL, andreal@de.ibm.com